 A Quick History of Coffee in Vietnam

 Vietnam is the second largest producer of coffee in the world, but historically hasn't grown or enjoyed drinking it much.
-The Vietnamese are traditionally tea drinkers, in fact some of the oldest tea trees in the world are in Vietnam.
+The Vietnamese are traditionally tea drinkers, in fact some of the oldest tea trees in the world are found here.
 French colonists introduced and successfully grew heirloom Arabica from the 19th century onwards.
-War disrupted production, but 20 years ago it started up again and has proven to be an economic boon; in 1994, 60% of vietnamese lived under the poverty line, and now less than 10% do.
+War disrupted production, but 20 years ago it started up again and has proven to be an economic boon; in 1994, 60% of Vietnamese lived under the poverty line, and now less than 10% do.
 Much of this was thanks to the hardy Robusta coffee tree, a relation to the Arabica coffee tree.
 The Robusta tree is easier to grow at lower altitudes and produces larger beans with more caffeine, but have half of the chemicals that make up the complex flavor in a cup of brewed Arabica.
 Vietnamese manage the bitter taste of Robusta by adding condensed milk (ca phe sua da), or even eggs (ca phe trung).
 Coffee imbibers the world over may not know it, but they too mostly drink Robusta, in instant coffees.

-Overall, coffee production has been good for Vietnam, but there have also been significant downsides: deforestation, land exhaustion, and exploitation of minorities.
+Overall, coffee production has been good for Vietnam, but there have also been significant downsides: deforestation, soil exhaustion, and exploitation of minorities.
 We at K'Ho Coffee want to start afresh, by growing coffee in environmentally friendly ways, and putting the profits back in the hands of the growers.